Develop the knowledge and skills to help people with intellectual and development disabilities live to their full potential.

 - Three letters of reference.
 One letter of reference must be from where the 50 hours of work or volunteer experience in the field was obtained, one must be from an employer and the third can be a personal reference.
 Friends or relatives may not serve as a reference.

-- Criminal Records Check (CRC) and Vulnerable Sector Verification (VSV) with no findings of guilt (Please keep a copy of your criminal record check for your records.)
+- Criminal Record Check (Vulnerable Sector) with no findings of guilt (Please keep a copy of your criminal record check for your records.)

 - Current CPR – Basic Rescuer Level C and a Standard First Aid certificate from a recognized First Aid/CPR trainer